Goal-Setting Guidance

 Importance of Development Goals

-- Focus on learning and learning is key to high performance.
+- Focus on learning is key to high performance.

 - Help employees to renew, re-energize, stay current, and enhance their skill sets.